 I managed to knit this one in an afternoon.

 I have knitted a few in different colors and they are great to wear as they don’t hang in the way as scarves do.
 I suggest you have one in plain white and another in plain black, then you will have one you can wear with anything.

 There are many variations of this neck warmer knitting pattern online, but this is by far the simplest and quickest one.

-I knitted the one on the left with a 7.5mm knitting needle and Funky Stripes Chunky Yarn.
+I knitted the one here with a 7.5mm knitting needle and Funky Stripes Chunky Yarn.
 So feel free to experiment with your wool and your patterns – have some fun.